nirvanasupermind/termite/README.md

 ![Termite icon](./icon.png)
 # Termite
-Termite an open-source emulator for a ternary RISC CPU architecture in C++11.
-It uses the balanced ternary numeral system and three-valued ternary logic instead of the two-valued binary logic prevalent in other computers, so it has three memory cell states (-1, 0, 1) as opposed to the usual two (0, 1).
+Termite an open-source emulator for a balanced ternary RISC CPU architecture in C++11.
+Unlike the prevailing binary representation, a balanced ternary integer is in base 3, and each digit can have the values 1, 0, or −1.
+This system allows for more efficient reuse of data and has higher security due to being wholly incompatible with existing infrastructure.
+Balanced ternary data may be stored on binary computers using binary-coded ternary (BCT), where each ternary digit (or trit) is encoded as two bits.
 # Status
 There were two previous iterations of Termite, but they were scrapped and reset due to having complex and hard-to-implement architectures.
-There is no implementation progress on the current iteration, only planning.
+The current implementation has arithmetic for trybbles, trytes, and words partially working, but there is a significant bug with addition that has yet to be resolved.